 To begin, elicit some adjectives from your students that can describe people.
 For example, old, young, tall, short, funny, etc. Then ask your students to think about their family members and to think about who is the tallest, oldest, youngest, funniest, etc. Students will then work in pairs or small groups and will try to guess the names of their partners’ family members based on their friend’s descriptions of them.

 To begin, one student will show the pictures (or drawings) of their family members to the other students in their group.
 Then, the student will make a superlative sentence describing one of their family members.
 For example, ‘John is the shortest person in my family.’.
 The other students must then look at the pictures and guess which picture (or drawing) is of John.
 Repeat until the students have guessed all the family members, and then it’s another student’s turn.

 5: Comparative And Superlative Flashcard Games

-The first student to write a correct sentence is the winner, and gets to keep that flashcards for his/her team.
-At the end the team with the most flashcards is the winner.
+The first student to write a correct sentence is the winner and gets to keep that flashcard for his/her team.
+At the end, the team with the most flashcards is the winner.

 Thanks for reading.
 I hope you found some good game ideas to teach comparatives and superlative adjectives.
 Before you go, don’t forget to check out our FREE ESL lesson materials, including flashcards, board games, lesson plans, and PowerPoint Games.